Rockz1152/blackndsky/linux/debian.md

 ----

-## Configure Network
+## Configure Static Network
+- Run `ip link` to retrieve the name of your network interface and substitute as necessary
 - Open the network interface config file
 ```
 sudo vim /etc/network/interfaces
 ```
-- Change `dhcp` to `static` in the following section
+- If your interface already has an entry, change `dhcp` to `static`
 ```
 auto ens32
 iface ens32 inet dhcp
 ```
-- If `auto ens32` is missing, run `ip link` to retrieve the name of your network interface and substitute as necessary
-- Add the missing interface information
+- Add the following information substituting `ens32` for your interface
 ```
 auto ens32
 iface ens32 inet static